February 9, 2015

 Coming Back to the Whole30

 For the 74% of you who found the second Whole30 about the same or even easier than the first, fantastic!
-Maybe you can use these tips to help coach a friend feeling stuck on their second attempt, or make your family members or gym read the article in preparation for your second official group Whole30.
-For those of you who have been struggling to complete a second program, does this help you understand why, and make you a little less self-critical for not being able to get back on the horse?
-We certainly hope so!
+Use these tips to help a friend feeling stuck on their second attempt, or send it to someone you know is coming back for a second round.
+For those of you who have been struggling to complete a second program, we hope these tips help you succeed with the program again, and show yourself more grace along the way.

 --